aleksbobic/csx/README.md

 * [Graz University of Technology](https://www.tugraz.at/home/)

 ## CITATION ✍️
-If you happen to mention or use this project as part of one of your scientific works, please cite the following paper: Bobic, A., Le Goff, J. M., & Gütl, C. (2021).
-Collaboration Spotting X-A Visual Network Exploration Tool.
-In in Proceedings of the The Eighth International Conference on Social Networks Analysis, Management and Security: SNAMS 2021.
+If you happen to mention or use this project as part of one of your scientific works, please cite the following paper: Bobic, A., Le Goff, JM., Gütl, C. (2023).
+Exploring Tabular Data Through Networks.
+In: , et al. Advances in Information Retrieval.
+ECIR 2023.
+Lecture Notes in Computer Science, vol 13982.
+Springer, Cham. https://doi.org/10.1007/978-3-031-28241-6_13

 ## CONTRIBUTORS 🙌🥳🙌🥳🙌🥳
 A big thank you to all contributiors of this project: